Election Day Tips

 Go to the Right Place

 Poll locations can change.
 Be sure to locate your polling place before you go to vote.
-Check www.VOTE411.org or contact the elections office or board of elections for your county, city, or state.
+Contact the elections office or board of elections for your county, city, or state.
 For more information about voting in your jurisdiction, contact your local election authority.

 Will I need any identification when I vote?

 You are not required to show identification at the polling place if you are registered to vote from the address where you reside.
 The only exception to this is if you registered BY MAIL and failed to include the necessary identification with the registration.

 If you registered by sending in a mail-in application, and did not supply the required identification, two forms of identification may be required before casting a ballot.